-Many saline-sodic and sodic soils contain a source of Ca2+, in the form of calcite (CaCO3) at varying depths.
+Many saline-sodic and sodic soils contain a source of Ca^{2+} , in the form of calcite (CaCO3) at varying depths.
 These calcareous soils can be reclaimed without the application of amendments through the cultivation of certain salt-tolerant crops, a technique known as bioremediation, phytoremediation or biological reclamation (Qadir & Oster, 2002).

 The cultivation of plants in calcareous saline sodic and sodic soils enhances CO_2 production by root and microbial respiration which increase the CO_2 partial pressure (PCO_2) in the root zone.
 The high CO_2 concentration in the root zone increases the solubility of calcite, and improvement of the soil physical properties due to root growth.
-The decrease in exchangeable Na^+ is a consequence of the increased Ca^{2+} concentrations in the soil solution, resulting in the replaced Na^+ to be leached from the soil with drainage water, which subsequently causes a reduction in soil sodicity.
+The decrease in exchangeable Na+ is a consequence of the increased Ca^{2+} concentrations in the soil solution, resulting in the replaced Na+ to be leached from the soil with drainage water, which subsequently causes a reduction in soil sodicity.
 The roots of bioremediation plants also improve soil physical properties through the removal of entrapped air from larger conducting pores, generation of alternate wetting and drying cycles and the creation of macro-pores and improvement of soil structure (Qadir & Oster, 2004).

 In a summary of 14 experiments, Qadir & Oster (2004) illustrate the effects of bioremediation and chemical treatment on decreasing soil sodicity in the root zone.
 The chemical treatments consisted of the application of gypsum in all experiments which caused a 62% decrease in original sodicity levels whereas a 52% decrease was measured for bioremediation treatments.
-Bioremediation worked well on coarse to medium textured soils, provided that excess irrigation was applied for leaching, and it was done when crop growth, and hence partial pressure CO2, were at a peak.
+Bioremediation worked well on coarse to medium textured soils, provided that excess irrigation was applied for leaching, and it was done when crop growth, and hence partial pressure CO_2 , were at a peak.
 On highly sodic soils, the chemical treatments gave better results.
-Bioremediation will be successful when: i) the bioremediation crop is the first crop in the rotation; (ii) the bioremediation crop can be grown during a time that is not suitable for growing more profitable crops; (iii) the duration of the growing period should be sufficient to exploit the beneficial impact of the bioremediation crop and; (iv) more irrigation can be applied than the crop water requirements, to promote the downward movement of Na+ from the root zone.
+Bioremediation crop can be grown during a time that is not suitable for growing more profitable crops; (iii) the duration of the growing period should be sufficient to exploit the beneficial impact of the bioremediation crop and; (iv) more irrigation can be applied than the crop water requirements, to promote the downward movement of Na+ from the root zone.